CarnaViire/blogpost-7.0/blogpost.md

 [`QuicConnection`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicconnection?view=net-7.0) is a class used for both server and client side QUIC connections.
 Server side connections are created internally by the listener and handed out via [`QuicListener.AcceptConnectionAsync`](https://learn.microsoft.com/dotnet/api/system.net.quic.quiclistener.acceptconnectionasync?view=net-7.0).
 Client side connections must be opened and connected to the server.
 As with the listener, there's a static method [`QuicConnection.ConnectAsync`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicconnection.connectasync?view=net-7.0) that instantiates and connects the connection.
 It accepts an instance of [`QuicClientConnectionOptions`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicclientconnectionoptions?view=net-7.0), an analogous class to [`QuicServerConnectionOptions`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicserverconnectionoptions?view=net-7.0).
 After that, the work with the connection doesn't differ between client and server.
 It can open outgoing streams and accept incoming ones.
 It also provides properties with information about the connection, like [`LocalEndPoint`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicconnection.localendpoint?view=net-7.0), [`RemoteEndPoint`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicconnection.remoteendpoint?view=net-7.0), or [`RemoteCertificate`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicconnection.remotecertificate?view=net-7.0).

 When the work with the connection is done, it needs to be closed and disposed.
-QUIC protocol mandates using an application layer code for immediate closure, see [RFC 9000 - 10.2.
-Immediate Close](https://www.rfc-editor.org/rfc/rfc9000.html#name-immediate-close).
+QUIC protocol mandates using an application layer code for immediate closure, see [RFC 9000 Section 10.2](https://www.rfc-editor.org/rfc/rfc9000#section-10.2).
 For that, [`CloseAsync`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicconnection.closeasync?view=net-7.0) with application layer code can be called or if not, [`DisposeAsync`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicconnection.disposeasync?view=net-7.0) will use the code provided in [`QuicConnectionOptions.DefaultCloseErrorCode`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicconnectionoptions.defaultcloseerrorcode?view=net-7.0#system-net-quic-quicconnectionoptions-defaultcloseerrorcode).
 Either way, [`DisposeAsync`](https://learn.microsoft.com/dotnet/api/system.net.quic.quicconnection.disposeasync?view=net-7.0) must be called at the end of the work with the connection to fully release all the associated resources.

 The sample usage of `QuicConnection`:
 ```C#